sphenry/comms-gpts-blog/comms_gpts_email.md

 ![Alt text](image-14.png)
 ![Alt text](image-15.png)

+Leave Authentication to none, and Privacy Policy blank
 ## Step 11: Test Your GPT
 Finally, try out your GPT in the preview pane to see it in action!